 The number of fat cells contained in the subcutis differs on different parts of the body.
 Moreover, the distribution of fat cells also differs between men and women, as does the structure of other parts of the skin.

 Skin changes during a person’s lifetime.
+To find out more read skin in different ages.

 Skin is essential to our overall health and wellbeing.
 Healthy skin acts as a barrier between the outside world and the inside of the body and is our best and first defence against: